robbrobb/katacoda-scenarios/dwh-influxdb/intro.md

 One such system is InfluxDB.
 InfluxDB is a platform for building & operating time series applications, monitoring metrics and much more.
 In this interactive tutorial we are going to learn the basics of working with InfluxDB.
 That includes:

-- Setting up a docker InfluxDB docker container
+- Setting up an InfluxDB docker container
 - Configuring the InfluxDB instance
 - Loading preexisting .csv-data into a bucket
 - Continuously adding data to our bucket with Python